boyangeric/Multi-agent-security-policy-qa/ARCHITECTURE.md

 already produced structured `SearchStep` queries, letting an LLM re-decide what to search would only add latency and nondeterminism with no extra reasoning — so the Retrieval Agent applies the plan to Azure AI Search exactly and returns typed results.
-This is a determinism decision (see below), not a missing agent: the required Planner → Retrieval → Response trio is present and communicates through typed Pydantic messages.
+The Planner → Retrieval → Response pipeline uses typed Pydantic messages to keep stage boundaries explicit and testable.

 Azure AI Search combines keyword and HNSW vector search, then applies the native L2 semantic ranker through the index's `semantic-default` configuration.
 The